Evidence Based Intervention & Policy Evaluation Master's Programmes

 The core aim of the course is to help you develop the ability to design and critically appraise intervention and policy evaluation studies.
 It also enables you to apply your research findings to informing policy and practice.Â

-To develop your understanding of the ways in which research findings concerning evidence-based interventions and policies can be transferred into practice.
-It will also enable an understanding of the challenges and possibilities associated with such transferability.Â
+- Understand the ways in which research findings concerning evidence-based interventions and policies can be transferred into practice and the challenges and possibilities associated with transferability.Â

 Â